Trurl0/pythozart/README.md

 #### ¿Why does the keyboard has delay?

 Because it's not a separate process, but I have no intention to solve it for the moment.
-It's only for testing, pick your own instrument if you wanna play along (don't forget to record and send it if you wanna make me happy! :] ).
+It's only for testing, pick your own instrument if you wanna play along (don't forget to record and send it to m.xanxez@hotmail.com if you wanna make me happy! :] ).